 Second, we identify and track employee initiative.

 We track the connection between communication and issue resolution.
 If people are taking initiative to resolve issues at their own point of responsibility, then you are seeing the spread of leadership in the company.

 Third, we track the speed of change.

 How fast does it take for an idea to be enacted?
 The key to this returns to the Connecting Ideas.
-They provide a context of understanding that guides the initiative leadership of people.
+These ideas provide a context of understanding that can guide the initiative leadership of people.

 Ultimately, the measure of leadership is the number of leaders who have been formed and nurtured by the company, and the collective impact of their shared leadership.

-By growing leadership as a culture, the result will be a company that has become a community of leaders whose impact is far beyond what it was when everyone was managed to do their job.
+By growing a leadership culture of initiative, a company can become a community of leaders whose impact is far beyond what it was when everyone was being managed to just do their job.